rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/a_social_experiment.md

 # Chapter 3: An experiment

-> *An year-long perusal of a psychological experiment*
+> *A year-long perusal of a psychological experiment*

 To those who don't know, here's the gist of what I've been doing throughout the year.